 Compounds of aluminum

-Alumina oxide (Al2O3), or alumina, is a colorless or white solid occurring in several crystalline forms, and is found naturally as corundum, emery, and bauxite.
+Alumina oxide (Al2O3), or alumina, is a colorless or white solid occurring in several crystalline forms.
+The impure hydrated form of alumina, bauxite, is the chief ore of aluminum.
+Other forms of alumina include corundum, two impure varieties of which are the gemstones ruby and sapphire.
 Solubility in acid and alkali increases with hydration.
-Melting point 2,045°C, boiling point 2,980°C.
+Melting point 2,045°C, boiling point 2,980°C. Alumina is used as an abrasive, an electrical insulator, and a furnace lining.